bnb-chain/greenfield-contracts/README.md

 cp .env.example .env
 # modify the env variable `DeployerPrivateKey` to your own private key

-# Launch a local test BSC and modify RPC varialbes in .env as your local config
+# Launch a local test BSC and modify RPC variables in .env as your local config
 # refer to https://github.com/bnb-chain/node-deploy
-# using https://github.com/bnb-chain/bsc-private/tree/ins-precompile as the BSC binary that includes the precompile contracts for BLS features
 ```

 Install foundry: